cvetomir-todorov/CecoChat/docs/design-messaging.md

 Recipient Kafka partition = Hash(Recipient ID) % Partition count
 ```

 The hash function from the formula needs to be stable because it would be run on different servers.
-It needs to provide an excellent distribution since we don't want hot partitions.
+It needs to provide an **excellent** distribution since we don't want hot partitions.
 And since this is the same function which is used to decide which messaging server each client connects to - we don't want to hit our messaging server connection number limit.
 The performance requirements are not key, it just doesn't need to be slow.
 I used [FNV](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) which satisfied the requirements.
 I [checked](../check/) how it behaves and its total distribution deviation and max one are small enough.

 # Send

 ![Send messages](images/cecochat-02-message-send.png)

 The Kafka producer doesn't use the default auto-partitioning when sending messages.
-Instead it is doing it manually.
+Instead it is choosing a partiotion for the sent message manually.
 It is required since each messaging server is stateful - the clients connected to it are assigned to specific partitions.
 Fortunately the Kafka .NET client API has these capabilities.

 Additionally we use the Kafka delivery handler in order to send the client a positive or negative ACK.
 It is used by the client to know whether the message has been processed.